 Keep your feet shoulder width apart.
 Drop your butt back as though sitting in a chair.
 Concentrate on squeezing your glutes in your upward motion.
 Keep your heels solid on the ground.
-Grab some dumbbells to make it more challenging and only do a half squat to place less strain on your knees.
+Grab some dumbbells to make it more challenging and only do a half-squat to place less strain on your knees.
 An alternate exercise for squats is the leg extension machine.

 The lunge is a great leg exercise to develop shape and flexibility.
 Keep your chest up straight and your stomach tight.
-Take a long step forward and drop your back knee toward the ground but keep the front shin vertical - do not over extend.
+Take a long step forward and drop your back knee toward the ground, but keep the front shin vertical; do not overextend.
 Want to make it more of a challenge?
 Grab some dumbbells.
-Make it easier on your knees by only going down half way.
+Make it easier on your knees by only going down halfway.
 An alternate exercise for lunges is the leg curl machine.
-(If you have injured knees - you may want to skip this one.)
+(If you have injured knees, you may want to skip this one.)

 Warmup bike, walk or run for 5:00

-Repeat the following three times:
+Repeat three times.

-- Squats- 20 reps
+Squats: 20 reps

-- Lunges - 10 reps/leg
+Lunges: 10 reps/leg

-- Bike, jog or walk - 5:00
+Bike, jog or walk: 5:00

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.